Geometric aspects of non-homogeneous 1+0 operators: Non-homogeneous operators

 \section{Non-homogeneous operators}

 Our object of study is the differential Hamiltonian operator $\mathcal{A}_{(1+0)}$ which is naturally associated with quasilinear evolutionary systems, i.e.\ $n$-component systems of the form

 where $u=(u^i(x,t))_{1 \le i \le n}$ with $u^i(x,t)$ the field variables of the theory and $(x,t)$ the independent variables.
-In \eqref{sys} $V^i_j(u)$, transforms as a $(1\,,1)$-tensor, $W^i(u)$ transforms as a covector and both $V^i_j$ and $W^i$ depend on the field variables only, not their derivatives.
+In \eqref{sys} $V^i_j(u)$, transforms as a $(1\,,1)$-tensor, $W^i(u)$ transforms as a covector and both $V^i_j$ and $W^i$ depend on the field variables only, not their derivatives\footnote{ The well-posedeness for the existence of solutions to this type of systems is studied in the classical works~\cite{Rozh1,Rozh2,Liu}}.
 A natural Hamiltonian operator providing the Hamiltonian description for the system~\eqref{sys} is

 with $g^{ij}$, $b^{ij}_k$ and $\omega^{ij}$ depending on the field variables only.
 The operator $\mathcal{A}_{(1+0)}$ represents the simplest possible extension of the first-order homogeneous operator $\mathcal{A}_{(1)}$, this being a fundamental building block in the theory of Poisson structures.
 First-order operators $\mathcal{A}_{(1)}$ naturally arise in the study of systems of the form \eqref{sys} setting $W^i = 0$, i.e.\